 - a) The Applicant must, at the time of making the application: - 1.
 Have been a member of Dogs A.C.T. or another Member Body of the ANKC ("another Member Body") for at least three (3) years prior to the application and be a current financial member of Dogs A.C.T. - 2.
 Be at least eighteen (18) years of age. - 3.
 Be a resident of the A.C.T. - 4.
 For the Community Companion Dog class, have personally trained and trialled a dog to its Community Companion Dog or higher title. - 5.
-For the Novice class, have personally trained and trialled a dog to its Novice or higher title. - For the Open class, hold an ANKC Novice Judge's licence and have personally trained and trialled a dog to its Open or higher title. - 7.
-For the Utility Dog class, hold an ANKC Open Judge's licence and have personally trained and trialled a dog in the Utility ring on at least three (3) occasions. - 8.
+For the Novice class, have personally trained and trialled a dog to its Novice or higher title. - 6.
+For the Open class, hold an ANKC Novice Judge's licence and have personally trained and trialled a dog to its Open or higher title. - 7.
+For the Utility Dog class, hold an ANKC Open Judge's licence and (i) have personally trained and trialled a dog in the Utility ring on at least three (3) occasions; or (ii) have judged at least five (5) Open Obedience trials, and have stewarded in the Utility Dog ring on at least five (5) occasions at different trials in the two (2) years preceding the date of application. - 8.
 For the Utility Dog Excellent class, hold an ANKC Utility Dog Judge's licence. - 9.
-Demonstrate skills and experience in instructing in Obedience at a Dogs A.C.T. affiliated Club or at a Club affiliated with another Member Body and/or active participation in Obedience trials including as a steward, organiser or other official and/or have experience in related club or training activities, whether in Obedience or another related ANKC discipline in the two (2) years prior to the application. - b) Dogs A.C.T. may approve an application received from a member who does not meet the above criteria provided that they are a permanent resident of Australia and can effectively demonstrate and produce documentation verifying experience, skills and qualifications to meet the above standards gained in a prior country of residence. - c) An application from a member who meets the above criteria may be refused if Dogs A.C.T. considers that the member is otherwise not a person suitable to be approved as a judge. - d) Subject to the agreement of both Dogs A.C.T. and another Member Body, an application from a person residing in the jurisdiction of the other Member Body may be approved where, due to the geographic location of that person, it would be more convenient for that person to undergo the course in the A.C.T.
+Demonstrate skills and experience in instructing in Obedience at a Dogs A.C.T. affiliated Club or at a Club affiliated with another Member Body and/or active participation in Obedience trials including as a steward, organiser or other official and/or have experience in related club or training activities, whether in Obedience or another related ANKC discipline in the two (2) years prior to the application.

+- b) Dogs A.C.T. may approve an application received from a member who does not meet the above criteria provided that they are a permanent resident of Australia and can effectively demonstrate and produce documentation verifying experience, skills and qualifications to meet the above standards gained in a prior country of residence. - c) An application from a member who meets the above criteria may be refused if Dogs A.C.T. considers that the member is otherwise not a person suitable to be approved as a judge. - d) Subject to the agreement of both Dogs A.C.T. and another Member Body, an application from a person residing in the jurisdiction of the other Member Body may be approved where, due to the geographic location of that person, it would be more convenient for that person to undergo the course in the A.C.T.